Suzuka Mambo: 2003: 2 year old season

 Suzuka Mambo debuted in Sapporo on August 17, 2003, finishing fourth, but he won his next race on August 31.
-He ran ninth in his next attempt, the G III Sapporo Nisai Stakes, but then won the Hagi Stakes at Kyoto Racecourse on November 1.
-His last race of his two-year season was the GI Asahi Hai Futurity Stakes where he finished 13th in a field of 16 horses.
+He ran ninth in his next attempt, the GIII Sapporo Nisai Stakes, but then won the Hagi Stakes at Kyoto Racecourse on November 1.
+The last race of his two-year season was the GI Asahi Hai Futurity Stakes where he finished 13th in a field of 16 horses.

 2004: 3 year old season

 In 2004, Suzuka Mambo ran eight races with widely varying outcomes.
 His first race of the year was the Keisei Cup in January, where he finished 4th.
 He then ran second at the Wakaba Stakes in March, with a time of 2:00.2.
 But in April he took a step back, finishing 17th of 18 horses in the Satsuki Sho, also known as the "Japanese 2000 Guineas."
-Suzuka Mambo was not yet eligible for the Tokyo Yushin (Japanese Derby) due to insufficient winning prize money, so his connections chose the G II Kyoto Shimbun HA for his next run, where he finished second and thus was able to get into the derby.
+Suzuka Mambo would not have been eligible for the Tokyo Yushun (Japanese Derby) due to insufficient winning prize money, so his connections chose the GII Kyoto Shimbun Hai for his next run, where he finished second behind Heart's Cry and thus was able to get into the derby.
 In Tokyo for the May 30 race, he was not popular, ranking 15th, but finished a respectable fifth out of 18 horses.
-After a break of three months, Suzuka Mambo's next race was the G III Asahi Challenge Cup at Hanshin Racecourse on September 11, 2004, where he was the favorite and won his only race of the year.
+After a break of three months, Suzuka Mambo's next race was the GIII Asahi Challenge Cup at Hanshin Racecourse on September 11, 2004, where he was the favorite and won his only race of the year.
 The race was 2000 m and his time was 2:00.1.
 However, in his next effort, the Kikuka Sho (or "Japanese St. Leger") on October 24, he finished sixth.
-Suzuka Mambo went on to close out his year with the G III Naruo Kinen.
+Suzuka Mambo went on to close out his year with the GIII Naruo Kinen.
 Although he was the favorite, he finished second.